TU-Delft-DCC/TU-Delft-DCC.github.io/docs/02_Data/01_Getting_started.md

 > If we can provide well thought out answers to the first three questions, and provide a plan and conditions for success for the last three, we are setting ourselves up for a quick and effective workflow.

-::: info
+:::{note}

-This is also a great start for a data management plan by the way
+This is approach can be also a great start for a data management plan.
 :::

 ### OSEMN